jolman009/literati-library/docs/DEVELOPER_ONBOARDING.md

-# 👋 Welcome to Literati Development Team!
+# 👋 Welcome to ShelfQuest Development Team!

-Complete onboarding guide for new developers joining the Literati Digital Library project.
+Complete onboarding guide for new developers joining the ShelfQuest Digital Library project.

 ## 🎯 **What You're Building**

-**Literati** is a modern, full-stack digital library application that helps users:
+**ShelfQuest** is a modern, full-stack digital library application that helps users:
 - 📚 **Manage** personal book collections
 - 📖 **Track** reading progress and sessions
 - 📝 **Take notes** with AI-powered summarization